-- Currently blocked programs being classified: Unblock items in the process of classification. - Malware activity: Allow the execution of programs classified as malware. - PUP activity: Allow the execution of programs classified as PUPs. - Exploit activity: Allow the execution of exploit techniques. - Threats detected by the antivirus: Restore, from quarantine, items that Panda Adaptive Defense 360 deleted that matched a signature in the signature file. - Network attacks: Allow traffic classified as dangerous by the Network Attack Protection.
+- Currently blocked programs being classified: Unblock items in the process of classification. - Malware activity: Allow the execution of programs classified as malware. - PUP activity: Allow the execution of programs classified as PUPs. - Exploit activity: Allow the execution of exploit techniques. - Network attacks: Allow traffic classified as dangerous by the Network Attack Protection.